 Anyway, at heart, I’m a biologist, and that's not just what I've chosen for a career—it's more of a personal philosophy, I see the world with blue-green glasses.
 Biology is everywhere, and it fascinates me.
-I love being surrounded by things that are living, growing, changing, an adapting.
-I have a window garden and saltwater aquarium that keep me in touch with the day to day minutia of life: new leaves, opening buds, daily cycles, etc.
+I love being surrounded by things that are living, growing, changing, and adapting.
+I have a window garden and saltwater aquarium that keep me in touch with the day to day minutia of life: new leaves, opening buds, feeding fish, etc.

 I am, of course, an active participant in biology myself, and being alive is my favorite activity, followed closely by kayaking, snorkeling, and eating chocolate.
 I hike in the wilderness, cook an excellent mushroom gratin, and press flowers/algae/mushrooms.
 I also dabble in jewelry making and amateur wildlife photography and have a nice collection of interesting things I found at sea or on beaches—scallop shells, urchins, shark teeth, otoliths, etc.

 Creativity is important to me, and I prefer to always have a project to work on.
 When I need to figure something out, I go to a hardware store and wonder around until I solve it.
 I'm also a fan garden stores and Ikea (that place is huge, and Swedish).
 I enjoy sharing and discussing ideas, particularly feminism, gender identity, and environmental issues.